yanivyacoby/harvard-cs290-instructional-materials/_tabs/about.md

 order: 1
 ---

 > **Note:** This website currently only contains the materials for the fall 2022 offering of the seminar.
 We will update it with the spring materials in the summer of 2023.
+While the fall semester primarely focused on skill-building, the spring semester will include the following topics:
+* Mental health in academia
+* Diversity and leadership in tech
+* Power dynamics in scientific communities and research in context
+* Communication to a general audience
 {: .prompt-warning }